leoMurtha/Git-Github-Python-POO-Neural-Nets/README.md

 # Git, Github, Python POO and Neural Nets

-Small project where i am to develop a simple neural network to run in a bank dataset using python POO and version control with Git.
+Small project where i aim to develop a simple neural network using Stochastic Gradient Descent and sigmoid as activation function, written python POO and versioning control with Git.

 ## Installation

-TODO: Describe the installation process
+Download and Extract, and run main.py. :)

 ## Usage

-TODO: Write usage instructions
+Use layer.py to create the network layers and neural_network.py to put them thogether using the add method, after the NN setup just call the train method and predict method.

 ## Contributing